laminba2003/laminba2003/README.md

 <h3>Hi there!</h3>
-I'm a software engineer with over 16 years of work experience, interested in many different fields in computer science including Web Development, Databases, Integration, Microservices and much more..
+I'm a software engineer, interested in many different fields in computer science including Web Development, Databases, Integration, Microservices and much more..

 <h3> Tools and Languages I use</h3>